rng-guy/NFSMWBartender/README.txt

 You can also ASSIGN NEW (BINARY) STRINGS for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
-Bartender's version of this feature is easier to configure and will never cause "FENG: Default string error" pop-ups, as it checks every string you provide against the game's (potentially modified) resource files whenever you launch it.
+Bartender's version of this feature is easier to configure and will never cause "FENG: Default string error" pop-ups, as it checks every string you provide against the game's (potentially modified) language files whenever you launch it.